zacmks/Hackintosh-Aero-15X/README.md

 # Hackintosh-Aero-15X
 Hackintosh for Gigabyte Aero 15X V8
-Tested and working (at some point) on macOS High Sierra, Mojave, Catalina, and Big Sur.
+Tested and working (at some point) on macOS High Sierra, Mojave, Catalina, Big Sur and Monterey (currently supported version).

-Please see the following for more details:
+Please see the following for more details*:

 https://www.tonymacx86.com/threads/guide-aero-15x-v8-mojave-catalina.287164/

+*May contain outdated info

 ## Specs